Welcome to Yale Sign

 Yes.
 The Program in Women’s, Gender, and Sexuality Studies at Yale offers a variety of courses and an undergraduate major (BA).
 The Program establishes gender and sexuality as fundamental categories of social and cultural analysis.
 Drawing on history, literature, cultural studies, social science, and science, it offers interdisciplinary perspectives from which to study the diversity of human experience.
 Gender—the social meaning of the distinction between the sexes—and sexuality—sexual identities, discourses, and institutions—are studied as they intersect with class, race, ethnicity, nationality, and transnational movements.
 In addition, there is LGBT Studies interdisciplinary committee that works to support WGSS.

 The Yale Graduate Housing office is responsible for providing graduate housing options on and around the Yale campus and manages a limited number of on-campus, Yale owned and operated dormitories and apartments.
+ES Harkness Hall: A specific graduate housing building that has mixed-gender floors, with the exception of one all-male and one all-female floor.
 For inquiries on housing options, visit Graduate Housing.